Call Me Back

 Beneficiary Designations

 Beneficiary designations are key in estate planning for blended families.
 Life insurance policies for example can be structured to provide immediate financial support to children so they get the benefits directly after the policyholder dies.
 This balances the interests of biological and step children.
+Without a will, intestacy rules will dictate the distribution of the estate, which can overlook stepchildren and lead to unintended consequences and potential conflicts.

 Review and update beneficiary designations regularly to avoid disputes and ensure distributions are as intended.
 Review both financial and sentimental assets to ensure fair distribution among beneficiaries.